 - 3 Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
 See FIGURE 54. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
 Glue the provided drain trap as shown in FIGURE 54.
-Route the condensate line to an open drain. - 5 FIGURE 51 shows the furnace and evaporator coil using a separate drain.
-If necessary, the condensate line from the furnace and evaporator coil can drain together.
-See FIGURE 52 and FIGURE 53.
-The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection. - 6 If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.
+Route the condensate line to an open drain.
+Condensate line must maintain a 1/4" downward slope from the furnace to the drain.